 |High Availability and Disaster Recovery Protection

 LAN - network environments are ideally suited for High Availability purposes due to the abundance of available bandwidth.
 Bandwidth in excess of 100 Mbit/s allows the transfer of data to the passive server at nearly the same rate that the active server generates it.

 WAN - You can achieve Disaster Recovery protection by placing the secondary server at on offsite facility and replicating the data through a WAN link.
 Neverfail Continuity Engine has an optional WAN Acceleration capability which provides data compression to reduce bandwidth needs.
 It also optimizes replication using data de-duplication, making the process ideally suited to low bandwidth connections.

-Cozen is an Latin term that means to trick.
-The Cozen Passive Node Management feature tricks third party instrumentation into seeing these true clones as separate identities or aliases on a management IP address.
+The Passive Node Management feature enables third party instrumentation into seeing these true clones as separate identities or aliases on a management IP address.

 The Management options of the Server Configuration wizard allow each node in the cluster to be configured with a unique host name (FQDN) and NETBIOS name, enabling operational control over the windows servers while in the passive state.
 The original host name and NETBIOS name is restored automatically when a cluster node becomes active.

-Users can deploy Cozen to ensure security patches are pushed automatically to each node in the cluster using standard configuration management tools.
+Users can deploy Passive Node Management to ensure security patches are pushed automatically to each node in the cluster using standard configuration management tools.
 This is useful for virtual machines where the application has a very small to no maintenance window and especially for physical servers.